bguplp/Armadillo2-Docker/README.md

 # Armadillo2-Docker
-Dockerfile with instructions on how to deploy an image to run Armadillo2 simulation via docker
+Dockerfile, extentions and instructions on how to deploy an image to run Armadillo2 simulation via docker.

 ## Install docker
+Follow the instructions [here](https://docs.docker.com/engine/install/ubuntu/) (those instruction are for Ubnutu OS).
+It is recommended to manage Docker as a non-root user you can follow [this](https://docs.docker.com/engine/install/linux-postinstall/).

+### Prerequisties
+Install nvidia driver and CUDA.
+If you would like to work with deep learning as well you shuold install cudnn as well (e.g. using YOLO, real-time object detection).
+You may uses [these](https://github.com/TalFeiner/bash_tools) scripts to install nvidia driver, CUDA and cudnn.

 ## Donwload Armadillo2 packeges
 The require packeges to deploy the simulation are: